Pranay242/weatherMonitoring/README.md

 - Daily weather summaries
 - Existing alerts
 - UI to add new alerts (Duplicates can not be allowed)

+## Tech Stack
+- Springboot
+- MySQL (Views are used to aggregate)
+- HTML
+- NodeJs (Used for UI functions)

 ## Test Cases
 1. **System Setup**: Verify the system starts successfully and connects to the OpenWeatherMap API using a valid API key.